 [Sec.
 6] Authorizes trustees to appoint from time to time as many police constables as they may think proper.

 [Sec.
-8] "The trustees shall meet annually hereafter on or before the second Tuesday in June and by ballot appoint a president, clerk treasurer, attorney, street commissioner, police constable, collector of taxes, and town surgeon, two measurers of wood, two measurers of lumber, two measurers and weighers of grain, and such other officers as the trustees may deem necessary for the good of said town: if for any cause the above officers are not appointed on the day above mentioned, the trustees may adjourn from day to day until they are appointed."
+8] "The trustees shall meet annually thereafter on or before the second Tuesday in June and by ballot appoint a president, clerk-treasurer, attorney, street commissioner, police constable, collector of taxes, and town surgeon, two measurers of wood, two measurers of lumber, two measurers and weighers of grain, and such other officers as the trustees may deem necessary for the good of said town: if for any cause the above officers are not appointed on the day above mentioned, the trustees may adjourn from day to day until they are appointed."

 [Sec.
 10] Describes the duties of the police constable, which includes the duty "to attend all fires within the limits of said town."

 [Sec.
 11] Describes the duties and the powers of the trustees, which includes the power "to arrest all dissolute and riotous persons."